tkent-google/std-switch/README.md

 TODO: Supports ```autofocus```

+These attributes should work same as existing form controls.

 ```<std-switch>``` should support ```checked``` and ```defaultchecked``` attributes.
 There are some approaches for them.
 We have not decided yet.

 * A) Compatible with ```<input type=checkbox>```<br>